-My introduction to artisan and blogger Alessandra Taccia came when I purchased several hand-stitched linen cushions, a luxurious knit cashmere throw, pom pom slippers, and a hand-crocheted pouf, all miniaturized for my daughter's toy mouse.
-Since then I have been an avid follower of Alessandra's via La Casita, her blog in which she chronicles her home and creations.
+My introduction to artisan and blogger Alessandra Taccia came when I purchased several hand-stitched linen cushions, a luxurious knit cashmere throw, pom-pom slippers, and a hand-crocheted pouf, all miniaturized for my daughter's toy mouse.
+Since then I have been an avid follower of Alessandra via La Casita, her blog in which she chronicles her home and creations.
 (N.B.
-Alessandra's latest projects can now be found via her website alessandra-taccia.com.)
+Alessandra's latest projects can now be found on her website alessandra-taccia.com.)

-Much like her mouse accessories, Alessandra's blog hones in on the little things in life, celebrating quiet moments—a pile of newly washed tea towels or the perfect cup of grape fruit juice.
+Much like her mouse accessories, Alessandra's blog hones in on the little things in life, celebrating quiet moments—a pile of newly washed tea towels or the perfect cup of grapefruit juice.
 Relaxed and welcoming, her world is not trendy but organic and full of soul.
-It is populated by storied pieces and personal objects, often crafted by Alessandra herself, that reflect her belief that a home should be a "work in progress, made slowly."
+It's populated by storied pieces and personal objects, often crafted by Alessandra herself, that reflect her belief that a home should be a "work in progress, made slowly."

 Above: Born of an Italian father and Argentinian mother, Alessandra grew up by the sea coast of Cinque Terre and studied painting.
 Today, she makes her home with her husband and daughter outside of Cambridge, England.

-Above: In our correspondence, Alessandra informed me that in Italian "taccia," her last name, is the imperative third person of the verb tacere: to be silent.
-I found that fitting, because Alessandra's house is a bit of an oasis, a place quiet conversation.
+Above: In our correspondence Alessandra informed me that in Italian "taccia," her last name, is the imperative third person of the verb tacere: to be silent.
+I found that fitting, because Alessandra's house is a bit of an oasis, a place for quiet conversation.

-Above: Alessandra prefers natural materials—linen, wool, ceramics, and wood—like these simple yet utilitarian objects in her kitchen.
-Her online shop, Knots, is an extension of her home and blog, offering a select array of one of a kind, handmade, and vintage goods.
+Above: Alessandra prefers natural materials—linen, wool, ceramics, and wood—like these simple, utilitarian objects in her kitchen.
+Her online shop, Alessandra Taccia, is an extension of her home and blog, offering an on-and-off-again array of one of a kind, handmade, and vintage goods.

 Above: Alessandra's mother was an accomplished seamstress and knitter who passed on these skills to her daughter.
-One of Alessandra's specialities is making these patchwork hot pads that are for sale in her tiny online shop, Knots.
-Other small production items pictured here include ceramics from Analogue Life and a small wooden plate by Caroline Gomez.
+One of Alessandra's specialities is making these patchwork hot pads.
+Other small-production items pictured here include ceramics from Analogue Life and a small wood plate by Caroline Gomez.

 Above: A leather pull and beaded key ring accessorize a £10 thrift store cupboard; Alessandra painted the piece a succession of Farrow & Ball shades before settling on white.

 Above: Alessandra's so-so sofa was a victim of one of her recent edits.
 She replaced it with a floor cushion that she covered in heavy linen, and an assortment of pillows.
-Adding a diminutive table by Spielplatz, a low hung mid-century pendant lamp, and one of her own crocheted throws hung on a Nakagawa hanger ($38.50 from Hubu Textiles), Alessandra credited a space both minimal and intimate, and full of character.
+Adding a diminutive table by Spielplatz, a low-hung midcentury pendant lamp, and one of her own crocheted throws hung on a Nakagawa hanger ($38.50 from Hubu Textiles), Alessandra created a space that's both minimal and intimate.

-Above: Passing on the tradition of making things by hand, Alessandra displays ceramics by her daughter on a small shelf in the living room, alongside a wire crown that they both made.
+Above: Alessandra displays ceramics by her daughter on a living room shelf alongside a wire crown they made together.

 Above: A mood board in Alessandra's office includes natural specimens and favorite prints.

-Above: Hand knit and crocheted items from Little Knots adorn Alessandra's daughter's room.
+Above: Hand-knit and crocheted items adorn Alessandra's daughter's room.